r4tt4/icinga1-rocketchat-notification/README.md

         }
 ```

-- And finally check your contactgroups and template definition to use this.
+* And finally check your contactgroups and template definitions to use this new stuff.

 Done.
 ****